🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 Experiment Result with @Retry

-Now we deployed our modified version with the @Retry and the result is much better.
-You can see three shapes of response times, some around zero milliseconds, some around 500 milliseconds and some around one second.
+Now, let’s try deploying our modified version with the @Retry.
+The results are much better.
+You can see three shapes of response times: some around zero milliseconds, some around 500 milliseconds, and some around one second.
 That’s the impact of the 500 milliseconds wait duration between the retry calls.
-All responses have a HTTP 200, the experiment completed successfully.
+All responses have a HTTP 200.
+The experiment completed successfully.

 If you enabled Spring Boot Actuator Endpoints for Metrics, you can also check them.
 Resilience4j publishes some nice metrics.